mrinalcs/mrinalcs.github.io/_posts/2023-07-25-sripali-boys-hostel.md

 ## Room 19

 Its a room in Block A .
 When I was choosing room there were few rooms left in front block but all of them except *room 19* were dirty and I had to clean my self.
-Who will clean room ?

 ![hindu gods in hostel](/img/blog/sripalli-boys-hostel-god.jpg) *Self of roommate dada*

-## Events
-We wait for Grand in the kitchen which usually held in the end of month.

 ![grand nandan hostel](/img/blog/sripalli-boys-hostel-canteen-grand.jpg)
 *Last grand without electricity*